 Use of patients as research participants: Pacifica prohibits the use of current patients for research purposes since this situation constitutes a dual relationship-that of researcher and psychotherapist.
 The use of past patients for research presents less difficulty if express written consent is freely given.
 At all times the researcher must maintain an awareness of the potential impact on the patient, which may extend beyond termination.
 The researcher should consult with the chair on gaining approval for research projects that involve past patients.
-Case material used in a manner recognizable to patients as their own experience always requires informed consent.
-Quoting directly from the patient, or using dream images or narratives necessitates informed consent; furthermore the patient must be given the opportunity to appear in the research anonymously, where the researcher uses every effort to disguise identity.
+Case material used in a manner recognizable to patients as their own experience always requires informed consent; furthermore the patient must be given the opportunity to appear in the research anonymously, where the researcher uses every effort to disguise identity.
 Other dual relationships may include healer/client, teacher/student, employer/employee.
 Equal care should be taken to conduct research ethically, regardless of the relationship with persons involved.
 Any ethical issues that arise should be discussed with the dissertation chair.